2018 Kingsley Tufts Poetry Award

 Patricia Smith: Live in Newcastle

-Patricia Smith gave a brillaint reading from Incendiary Art – followed by an interview with Bloodaxe editor Neil Astley – at NCLA (Newcastle Centre for the Literary Arts) on 18th October 2019.
+Patricia Smith gave a brilliant reading from Incendiary Art – followed by an interview with Bloodaxe editor Neil Astley – at NCLA (Newcastle Centre for the Literary Arts) on 18th October 2019.

 North America: TriQuarterly Books (Northwestern University Press)